Happy-Ferret/neje-ui/README.md

 * You need to install Chrome browser.
 * It looks like a real application.

-### Default browser mode
+### Default browser mode (ex. firefox)
 ![](http://i.imgur.com/CbDrwWr.gif)

 * You can install any browser.
 * Its appearance is "browser" itself.
-* You cannot control window size and location by Javascript due to the  browser restrictions.
+* You cannot control window size and window location by Javascript due to the  browser restrictions.

 ## Overview